-PDM Faculty and students provide comprehensive clinical care in community settings at the following venues: The PennSmiles mobile dental care vehicle, Mercy LIFE, a program of comprehensive care for low-income elderly, Sayre Health Center and Philadelphia FIGHT.
+Penn Dental Medicine faculty and students provide comprehensive clinical care in community settings through the PennSmiles mobile dental care vehicle; Mercy LIFE, a program of comprehensive care for low-income elderly; Sayre Health Center; and Philadelphia FIGHT.
 The Division maintains a robust profile of community engaged scholarship and research projects, and has received four HRSA training grants to support community and public health training programs in collaboration with the Division’s community partners.

-- Community-Based Dental Care: In addition to programs with the School District of Philadelphia and the First Five Program, PDM faculty and students provide dental care at three community based clinics: Mercy LIFE, Sayre Health Center, and Philadephia FIGHT Family Dental Center.
+Community-Based Dental Care: Penn Dental Medicine faculty and students provide dental care at three community-based clinics: Mercy LIFE, Sayre Health Center, and Philadelphia FIGHT Family Dental Center.

-- LIFE Center: Beginning in 2010, Penn Dental Medicine began the dental care program at the LIFE Center (Living Independently For Elders) in West Philadelphia.
-Modeled after the national Program of All-Inclusive Care for the Elderly, the mission of Mercy LIFE is to advance a unique, interdisciplinary system of all-inclusive healthcare for frail seniors in West and Southwest Philadelphia.
-PDM faculty and students provide examination, preventive, restorative and prosthodontic dental care as part of the interdisciplinary care team at Mercy LIFE.
-D3 and D4 dental students, as well as D4 honors students complete rotations at LIFE with faculty dentists and public health dental hygiene practitioners.
+- Mercy LIFE Center: In 2010, Penn Dental Medicine began the dental care program at the LIFE Center (Living Independently For Elders) in West Philadelphia.
+Modeled after the national program of all-inclusive care for the elderly, the mission of Mercy LIFE is to advance a unique, interdisciplinary system of all-inclusive healthcare for frail seniors in West and Southwest Philadelphia.
+Faculty and students provide examination, preventive, restorative, and prosthodontic dental care as part of the interdisciplinary care team at Mercy LIFE.
+Third- and fourth-year dental students, as well as fourth-year honors students, complete rotations at LIFE with faculty dentists and public health dental hygiene practitioners.

 - Philadelphia FIGHT: Philadelphia FIGHT is a full service, primary care community health center that specializes in both medical and dental care of medically complex and special needs patients.
-Currently all D2 students complete rotations at Philadelphia FIGHT, as well as D3 and D4 students complete honors programs with faculty dentists and public health dental hygiene practitioners at Philadelphia FIGHT Family Dental.
+Currently all second-year dental students complete rotations at Philadelphia FIGHT Family Dental Center, as well as third- and fourth-year honors students.

 - Puentes de Salud: Puentes de Salud is a health clinic that provides care and assistance to Latino immigrants in the Philadelphia area.
-In order to achieve this mission, Puentes de salud unites various professionals, students, and volunteers, to provide medical and dental care, education, and many different outreach programs in their own native language.
-Dental faculty and students provide oral health education, dental screening and referrals to dental care, facilitating dental care at both Sayre Health Center as well as Penn Pediatric clinic.
+In order to achieve this mission, Puentes de Salud unites various professionals, students, and volunteers, to provide medical and dental care, education, and many different outreach programs in their own native language.
+Dental faculty and students provide oral health education, dental screenings, and referrals to dental care, facilitating dental care at both Sayre Health Center as well as Penn Dental Medicine’s pediatric clinic.

 Community Health Honors Degree Program